ozbillwang/terraform-best-practices/README.md

 Sample for reference: https://github.com/gruntwork-io/terragrunt-infrastructure-live-example

-Its README is too much talking, if you want quickly to use it, follow below steps:
+Its README is too much talking, if you need a quick start, follow below steps:

 ```
 # Install terraform and terragrunt